About the Journal

 Announcements

-We would like to dedicate the 26th issue of Children’s Readings to the theme of geographical space in children’s literature.
+We would like to devote the 31st issue of Children’s Readings to winter in children’s literature.

 Read more about CFP.
-Issue 26.
-Geographical space in children’s literature
+Issue 31.
+Winter in children’s literature

 Current Issue